 Successful applicants shall not receive any research funding from other agencies.
 Changes to the research project cannot be made without prior written consent of MSF.

-The application for the 16th Grant Call (Undergraduate Category) will close on 22 December 2023.
-The results will be available approximately 1 month after the submission of all the required application documents.
+The application for the 16th Grant Call (Undergraduate Category) has closed The results will be available approximately 1 month after the submission of all the required application documents.
 MSF reserves the right to cancel an application if the required documents are not submitted by the closing date.
 Applicants are strongly encouraged to submit their application early to provide sufficient time for MSF's funding evaluation before the start of their projects.

 MSF will consider the following factors: